tttor/ctrl-foundation/method/value-based/naf_gu_2016.md

     we show that they are minimally effective on our continuous control tasks.
   * to combine **locally linear models** with local on-policy imagination rollouts to accelerate model-free continuous Q-learning, and show that this produces a large improvement in sample complexity.
+* even when planning under the true model, the improvement obtained from this approach is often quite small, and varies significantly across domains and choices of exploration noise.
+  * The intuition behind this result is that off- policy iLQG exploration is too different from the learned policy, and Q-learning must consider alternatives in order to ascertain the optimality of a given action.
+  * not enough to simply show the algorithm good actions, it must also experience bad actions to understand which actions are better and which are worse.

 ## background
 * For continuous action problems, Q-learning becomes difficult,
   * because it requires maximizing a complex, nonlinear function at each update.